wrightmat/dnd-eberron/other/Strixhaven University.md

 3. **Secret Tunnel Found Under Bow’s End Tavern!** A couple of tipsy students stumbled into a hidden passage beneath Bow’s End.
 Where does it lead?
 Is it ancient?
 Magical?
 Or just a really elaborate way to avoid paying your tab?
 4. **Secret Dean Romance?** Sources claim that two of Strixhaven’s esteemed deans have been seen sneaking off to private meetings under the stars.
 Is it a passionate academic debate, or something more?
 5. **Mage Tower Scandal!** Rumors swirl that one of the star players on the Strixhaven Mage Tower team has been seen meeting with a shadowy figure.
 Is it a secret society's recruitment attempt, or something even darker?
-6. Dragon in Disguise? – One first-year student swears they saw a professor shift into draconic form for just a moment before returning to normal.
+6. **Dragon in Disguise?** One first-year student swears they saw a professor shift into draconic form for just a moment before returning to normal.
 A trick of the light, or is there a secret dragon among the faculty?
-7. Dueling Club Rivalry Heats Up! – Word has it that a pair of particularly competitive students from different colleges are planning an unsanctioned, after-hours duel to settle a long-standing grudge.
+7. **Dueling Club Rivalry Heats Up!** Word has it that a pair of particularly competitive students from different colleges are planning an unsanctioned, after-hours duel to settle a long-standing grudge.
 Place your bets now!
-8. Forbidden Spell Circulating? – A mysterious grimoire has been spotted changing hands between students in the Prismari dorms.
+8. **Forbidden Spell Circulating?** A mysterious grimoire has been spotted changing hands between students in the Prismari dorms.
 Some claim it's just a book on performance magic, but others whisper that it's a tome of forbidden spells.
+9. **The Case of the Missing Mascots!** More than one college mascot has gone missing for hours at a time, only to reappear with no explanation.
+A prank war, or something more sinister?
+10. **Arcane Relic in the Ruins?** A senior Lorehold student swears they uncovered an ancient magical relic in the ruins outside campus—but before they could study it, it vanished.
+Who has it now?
+11. **Professor or Phantasm?** Some students swear they’ve taken classes with a particular professor… only to find no official record of them existing.
+An elaborate prank, or has Strixhaven hired an instructor from beyond the grave?
+12. **The Never-Ending Party?** A secret party is said to be held somewhere on campus where time itself is… different.
+Some students return minutes later, while others claim to have lost an entire day.
+What magic is at work here?

 ##### Hawthorne-Specific
 1. **Hawthorne Winters has a secret family back home.** He says he’s searching for his daughter, but sources claim he left behind an entire brood in a distant land.
 How many Winters children are running around Strixhaven?
 Only time (or a birth registry) will tell!